 Connect With Us

-Blisters are prone to making everyday activities extremely uncomfortable.
-If your feet are hurting, contact Paul Potach, DPM of Illinois .
+Ingrown toenails can become painful if they are not treated properly.
+For more information about ingrown toenails, contact Paul Potach, DPM of Illinois .
 Our practitioner can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Wheeling and Berwyn, IL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.